 The first Toastmasters club was founded by Dr. Ralph Smedley, in Santa Ana, California in 1924.
 There were already more than 1,500 Toastmasters clubs before District 57 (D57) came into existence.
 The oldest club in our District is still around today!
 San Leandro Toastmasters, club #452, chartered in 1947 while they were still part of District 4.
 A full list of clubs in our District in order of charter date can be found here.

 Our first District Governor (now District Director) was the late Lothar Salin who served from 1957-1958.
 He went on to serve as President of Toastmasters International from 1967-1968.
 Michael Notaro, District Governor from 2003-2004, followed in the same foot steps, serving as President of Toastmasters International from 2011-2012.
 Our District first achieved Distinguished status under the leadership of the late Don Orput from 1969-1970.
 Women were not admitted to Toastmasters membership until 1973 – 53 years after women got the right to vote.
 However, women soon made their presence felt!
 The first time our District achieved Select Distinguished was when it was led by a woman, Anna Frazier Holden, from 1982-1983.
 Our District achieved Presidents Distinguished status for the first time, led by the late Ginger Kane from 1986-1987.
+D-57 next achieved Presidents Distinguished status in 2000-2001 when it was the 6th best club in the world, under the leadership of District Governor Cassandra Cockrill DTM.
 You can learn more about today’s leadership here.